 My symptoms are extreme and alarming.
 Should I call an emergency dental office near me or seek emergency medical care?

-Some conditions and injuries require intensive, life-saving treatments that emergency dentists in Ocala can’t provide.
+Some conditions and injuries require intensive, life-saving treatments that emergency dentists in South Ocala can’t provide.
 If you experience any of the following severe symptoms, seek medical care at a hospital emergency room or call 911.

 - Profuse or uncontrollable bleeding

 - Severe swelling of your face, head or neck

 - Any impact injury to your head, face or jaw

 Treatments provided by emergency dentists vary widely in cost depending on the needs of the individual patient and other factors like insurance coverage, so it’s impossible to make a general estimate.
 Our practice accepts most major dental plans for emergency dental care.
 We also offer several financing options and accept major credit cards.
 Getting treatment without insurance can strain your budget, but our DentRite® dental discount plan can help ease the burden.
 It’s not insurance, but it can reduce your cost of dental treatment by 20 to 70 percent.
 Everyone will qualify, and there’s no usage limit.
 To learn more about DentRite®, contact our office.